GDG-HETC/FIRST_DAPP/README.md

 Here's a well-structured and descriptive README file for your First Dapp project: **A Counter Dapp**.

-# My First Dapp - A Counter Dapp 🚀
+# First Dapp - A Counter Dapp 🚀

-Welcome to **My First Dapp - A Counter Dapp**!
-This decentralized application demonstrates the use of Ethereum blockchain for simple state management through a counter that can be incremented.
+Welcome and create your **First Dapp - A Counter Dapp**!
+This decentralized application demonstrates the use of the Ethereum blockchain for simple state management through a counter that can be incremented.
 Follow this guide to set up, deploy, and run the Dapp.

 ---